Glossary of cancer terms

 VIN - Vulval intraepithelial neoplasia: A precancerous condition that can occur on the skin of the vulva.

-VHL - Von Hippel-Lindau syndrome: VHL is a rare hereditary disease in which affected individuals are genetically disposed to develop certain types of tumours and cysts in multiple organs, because of their genes.
+VHL - Von Hippel-Lindau syndrome: VHL is a rare hereditary disease.
+People with VHL are more likely to develop certain types of tumours and cysts in multiple organs, because of their genes.
 Tumours are often benign (not cancer).

 WBCs - White blood cells: Usually referred to as lymphocytes, they are responsible for fighting infection.

-XP - Xeroderma pigmentosum (Zero-derma, Pig-men-toe-sum): Individuals with XP are less able to repair damage caused to their skin by the sun's UV rays, and so have a high risk of developing skin cancers including melanoma.
+XP - Xeroderma pigmentosum (Zero-derma, Pig-men-toe-sum): People with XP are less able to repair damage caused to their skin by the sun's UV rays, and so have a high risk of developing skin cancers, including melanoma.